AlexB52/portfolio/source/blog/2021-06-11-your-service-object-probably-has-the-wrong-responsibility.html.markdown

   </small>
 </div>

-I often come across service object classes like `CreatePurchase` or `PostCustomerReceipt` which creates a record on the database and/or performs a HTTP query to a third party.
-Often that class has a `#call` method which does two things:
+I often come across service object classes like `CreatePurchase` or `PostCustomerReceipt` which creates a record on the database and/or performs an HTTP query to a third party.
+Often that class has a `#call` method that does two things:

 * generates a hash of values
 * uses the ruby hash to create a record or perform a query

-_**Disclaimer**: I try as much as possible to explain my points with working code or something really close to reality.
+_**Disclaimer**: I try as much as possible to explain my points with working code or something close to reality.
 However, today I'll use imaginary ruby code._

 Services I described are used in those situations: